 Along the way, celebrate your successes and learn from your failures.
 There’s no guarantee that your organization will launch a unicorn, but there is a guarantee of learning, development, engagement, and growth — both to individuals and the enterprise as a whole.

 Innovation is hard.
-This is especially true for large enterprises, and in heavily regulated industries.
-While corporate enterprises are really good at executing a specific process with reliable success, becoming such an organization often leads to creative stagnation.
-To overcome innovation inertia, many corporations depend on mergers and acquisitions or become VC backers of innovative startups.
+This is especially true for large companies and organizations, and in heavily regulated industries.
+While corporations are really good at executing a specific process with reliable success, becoming such an organization often leads to creative stagnation.
+To overcome innovation inertia, many large corporations depend on mergers and acquisitions or become VC backers of innovative startups.

 There are other ways for enterprises to innovate.
 For example, early in its development, Google had an 80/20 rule where 80 percent of employee time is dedicated to core company projects, and the other 20 percent was considered ITO — or “innovation time out” — to work on creative side projects.
 While the ITO brought us Gmail, Google Maps, and Adsense, as Google grew into an established enterprise, it effectively shut down the program meant to encourage internal innovation.